 - Url: The URL of the service now integration

-- ServiceNowBasicAuthCredentials: A secretdoc which holds the username and password of the user to interact with ServiceNow with
+- ServiceNowBasicAuthCredentials: A secret which holds the base 64 encoded value of $username:$password of the machine user to interact with ServiceNow

 - VaProviderMessageAuth: A secret containing the token value required for the VA provider